-A historical tour de force, The Invention of the Jewish People offers a groundbreaking account of Jewish and Israeli history.
 Exploding the myth that there was a forced Jewish exile in the first century at the hands of the Romans, Israeli historian Shlomo Sand argues that most modern Jews descend from converts, whose native lands were scattered across the Middle East and Eastern Europe.
+In the process, Sand dismantles the founding myth of the Jewish homeland.

 “Sand's questions about how Israel's democracy can be liberalized and stabilized are thought-provoking and deserve serious discussion.”